bradsec/vim/README.md

 j               move cursor down k               move cursor up l               move cursor right
+G               move to the bottom of file gg              move to the top of the file
+H               move to the top of the screen
+M               move to the middle of the screen
+L               move to the bottom of the screen
 #h [j/k/l]      move in a specified direction multiple times
 b / B           move to the start of a word / token w / W           move to the start of the next word / token